 - Preheat oven to 350F.

 - In a large bowl, combine the apples, maple syrup, lemon juice and cinnamon.
 Toss to coat and transfer to an ovenproof casserole or pie dish.

 For the Crumble Topping:

-- Add cassava flour, nuts, maple syrup, cinnamon, and ghee to a large bowl and toss until combined.
+- In a large bowl, combine the cassava flour, nuts, maple syrup, cinnamon, and ghee.
+Toss until fully combined.

 - Spoon the crumble overtop of the apple filling and transfer the skillet to the oven.
 Bake for 40–45 minutes, or until crumble is golden brown and the apples are bubbling.